insin/newforms/docs/formsets_api.rst

         is given, its ``getDOMNode()`` function will be called to get the real DOM node.

+      :param function(Error, Boolean, Object) callback:
+         Callback for asynchronous validation.

+         This argument is required if the formdet or its form uses asynchronous validation - an Error will be thrown if it's not given in this case.

+         The callback should be an errback with the signature ``(err, isValid, cleanedData)``.

       :return:
          ``true`` if the formset's forms' data is valid, ``false`` otherwise.

       .. versionadded:: 0.9

+      .. versionchanged:: 0.10
+         Added callback argument for async validation.

    .. js:function:: BaseFormSet#setData(data)